stedolan/malfunction/docs/spec.md

   - *Atoms*: sequences of ASCII letters, digits, or symbols (the exact set of allowed symbols isn't quite nailed down yet)
   - *Variables*: `\$` followed by an atom
   - *Strings*: double-quoted, with embedded `\` or `"` backslash-escaped
-  - *Integers*: sequences of digits with no leading zeros
   - *s-expressions*: nested arbitrarily

 The top-level sexp must begin with the atom `module`, followed